MiniKhajiit/HappyPass/README.md

 # HappyPass
-Simple password generator via .txt files
+Simple password generator script via .txt files

 The Alphabetizer only for readability - it's not essential